bohning/usdb_syncer_separation/SPEC.md

 # Interface

-The syncer calls the provider on a separate thread.
+The syncer calls the provider binary.
 It communicates via stdin/stdout.
 The provider may use stderr to output log or other debugging information.

 The communication method is [JSON-RPC](https://www.jsonrpc.org/) 2.0 with line-delimited JSON messages.
 The provider runs the JSON-RPC server.
 The syncer acts as the client.
+To implement this spec, the provider must implement _all_ methods described in the "Methods" section.
+The provider may implement additional methods for any reason, but the syncer will only call the specified methods.

 ## Error Handling